Returning to Canada from Australia can be big transition for most people because the lifestyle in Australia is quite different from that of Canada.

-6).
-In Brisbane, we don't have walmart, in major shops like woolworth, things are more expensive for personal uses, like shampoos and other stuffs.
-Thing they get from China like a flashlight, a shit one could still costs up to $30.
+6) In Brisbane, we don't have Walmart, in major shops like Woolworth, things are more expensive for personal uses, like shampoos and other stuffs.
+Thing they get from China like a flashlight, a s*** one could still costs up to $30.

-- William W., June 2017.
-Thank you, William, for sharing your experiences and perspectives!
+- William W. Thank you, William, for sharing your experiences and perspectives!

 Andrea M shares here thoughts comparing Melbourne and Toronto:

 I was born and raised close to Toronto, Canada.
 I moved over 3 years ago to Melbourne.
 There are pros and cons to both cities but overall I would recommend Toronto area for raising a family or a couple that likes to travel and enjoy fine things and going out alot.

 - the weather (no snow....but weather does change from rain to shine in a few hours)